jerrickj/yt-dlp-gui/README.md

 # yt-dlp-gui
- A GUI for yt-dlp, a continuation of youtube-dl
+ A GUI for yt-dlp, a continuation of youtube-dl Download YouTube Videos and playlists, with a simple UI for the user.

  VERY MUCH A WORK IN PROGRESS, ONLY HAS BASIC DOWNLOAD/FORMAT FUNCTIONALITY AT THE MOMENT Most of the UI still needs to be implemented.
  This is more of a fun project for me, not meant to be a full-fledged all bells and whistles downloader yet.